On the Perils of Cascading Robust Classifiers: Introduction

 \emph{Cascading ensembles} \citep{wong2018scaling,blum2022boosting} are a particularly popular instance of black-box ensembles that appear to improve $\cra$ in practice.
 They evaluate the constituent classifiers (and their certifiers) in a fixed sequence.
 The ensemble's prediction is the output of the first constituent classifier in the sequence that is certified locally robust, defaulting to the last classifier's output if no model can be certified.
 Importantly, the cascading ensemble is itself certified locally robust only when at least one of the constituent classifiers is certified locally robust.

-\textbf{Our contributions.} We show in this paper that the local robustness certification mechanism used by cascading ensembles is unsound even when the certifiers used by each of the constituent classifiers are sound (Section~\ref{sec:attack}).
+\textbf{Our contributions.} We show in this paper that the local robustness certification mechanism used by cascading ensembles is unsound even when the certifiers used by each of the constituent classifiers are sound (Theorem~\ref{thm:cascading_sound}).
 In other words, when a cascading ensemble is certified as locally robust at an input $x$, there can, in fact, be inputs $x'$ in the $\epsilon$-ball centered at $x$, such that the cascade's prediction at $x'$ is different from $x$.
 Figure~\ref{fig:2d-example} demonstrates this visually on a toy dataset.
 The cascading ensemble can have points that are less than $\epsilon$ away from the decision boundary, yet the ensemble is certified locally robust at such points (Figure~\ref{fig:2d-example}(d)).
-As a consequence of our result, use of a cascading ensemble in any scenario requiring local robustness guarantees is unsafe.
-Though prior works using cascading ensembles never explicitly claim that the cascade robustness certification mechanism is sound, their comparisons of cascade performance against that of a single \emph{certifiable} model using $\cra$ as a metric can lead an uncareful reader to believe that the cascade really is certifiable.
-We also present an alternate ensembling mechanism based on weighted voting that, like cascading ensembles, assumes only query-access to the constituent classifiers but comes with a provably sound local robustness certification procedure (Section~\ref{sec:defense}).
+As a consequence of our result, use of a cascading ensemble in any scenario requiring local robustness guarantees is unsafe and existing empirical results that report the $\cra$ of cascading ensembles are not valid.